 Using the realm of the public space and my everyday life as a stage plus collaborating with non-artistic fields generates the freedom to not solely depend on the known production structures in the art field but allows me to find non-capitalist forms of creating in which the artist is fully in charge of their own artistic practice and the outcome is always influenced by the process.
 My work can therefor always respond to the actual context and is constantly moving and collaborating with fluctuating circumstances to be able to take place at all times, wherever I am and whatever the circumstances are.
 We could do it right now.

 MEREL SMITT (1987) is an artist based in Rotterdam.
 She studied directing at the Academy for Performative Arts in Maastricht and has recently completed her Master’s at DAS Theatre (formerly known as DasArts).
+Her work has been supported by several platforms in the European contemporary art scene such as SICK!
+Festival (UK), Metropolis Københvn (DK), Productiehuis Theater Rotterdam (NL), Giungla Festival (IT), IN-SITU European Network and ACT (Art Climate Change).
 She maintains a situated, performance-based art practice in which she disrupt our everyday life thinking and develops her work together with others through walking, talking, laughing, playing, dancing, mapping, observing, gaming, thinking, organizing, writing, learning and unlearning.
 She shares her artistic tools with whomever can benefit from it inside and outside the artistic field.
 Her projects can be seen as methodologies to rethink protests and social movements, occupy spaces and build platforms to come together and exchange.